yquake2/yquake2/doc/040_cvarlist.md

   both `coop` and `deathmatch` are forced to `0` and `maxclients` is forced to `1`.
-This can be used to run a dedicated server with an old single player mod, where the source code isn't available, inside a Windows 98 or XP VM and connect over network from an non Windows system.
+This can be used to run a dedicated server with an old single player mod, where the source code isn't available, inside a Windows 98 or XP VM and connect over network from a non Windows system.

 * **coop_pickup_weapons**: In coop a weapon can be picked up only once.